What Went Wrong: Part III — The Quarantine

 Several students were highly critical of the University, and questioned the school’s preparedness for an outbreak they believed could’ve been avoided.

-Chris Brady, a freshman economics and political science double major and Class of 2024 senator, was contact-traced when his neighbor in the dorms tested positive for COVID-19.
+Chris Brady, a freshman economics and political science double major and Student Government Association senator, was contact-traced when his neighbor in the dorms tested positive for COVID-19.
 For five hours after being called, he waited for transportation to the UMass Hotel.
 He hadn’t eaten in that entire time, and expected food would be at the hotel when he arrived.

 There was no food there, and because he hadn’t known to place his food order the previous evening, there was no breakfast the next morning either.
 By the time he was brought lunch, Brady had gone roughly 24 hours without eating.